 Definition of Is Account Receivable an Asset or Liability

-When an organisation sells goods or services on credit to its customers/ clients, the value at which the sale transaction was entered, which needs to be recovered from a customer, is known as accounts receivable.
+When an organization sells goods or services on credit to its customers/ clients, the value at which the sale transaction was entered, which needs to be recovered from a customer, is known as accounts receivable.
 Accounts Receivable are also known as debtors and are usually reported on the current asset side of the balance sheet.
-However, account receivables may also be disclosed under non-current assets depending on agreed terms and conditions.
-ARs are converted into cash as per the agreed time interval, usually within one year and hence is recorded on the asset side of a balance sheet as current assets.
+However, depending on agreed terms and conditions, account receivables may be disclosed under non-current assets.
+ARs are converted into cash as per the agreed time interval, usually within one year, and hence are recorded on the asset side of a balance sheet as current assets.
 Suppose the amount is not recovered within one year; it gets treated as long term assets.
-There are entities engaged in the business of factoring which purchases and sales accounts receivable of another entity.
-Sometimes due to varied reason, debtors may not get realised in cash.
-In such a case, it needs to be transferred to bad debts loss account and written off in P&L A/c as a loss.
+There are entities engaged in factoring, which purchases and sales accounts receivable of another entity.
+Sometimes due to varied reasons, debtors may not get realized in cash.
+In such a case, it needs to be transferred to the bad debts loss account and written off in P&L A/c as a loss.

 Why Is Account Receivable an Asset or Liability

 Accounts receivable is an asset, not a liability.
-This gets implied from its nomenclature itself as there is something which entity will receive in future.
-Any resources which is capable of generating future economic benefits will be recognized as an asset.
-Accounts receivable is something which entity had accrued against the sale value of goods/ service.
-Account receivable is the sale proceeds done for the credit sales of a company, in other words, the amount owed by a seller from its customers is known as account receivable.
-It is an asset which will be converted into cash after a specified period of time.
-These are the amount which has been billed but has not been realised into cash becomes current assets.
-At the time when the money is received from a customer , these accounts receivables balance gets converted into cash.
+This gets implied from its nomenclature itself as there is something that the entity will receive in the future.
+Any resources capable of generating future economic benefits will be recognized as an asset.
+Accounts receivable is an entity accrued against the sale value of goods/services.
+Account receivable is the sale proceeds done for the credit sales of a company.
+In other words, the amount a seller owes its customers is known as account receivable.
+It is an asset that will be converted into cash after a specified period of time.
+These are the amount which has been billed but has not been realized into cash and becomes current assets.
+When the money is received from a customer, the accounts receivables balance gets converted into cash.
 Accounts receivable works only with the accrual basis accounting system; the transaction is recorded only when cash is received.
-Every organization while following the principle of conservatism identifies certain accounts receivable which will not be realised.
+While following the principle of conservatism, every organization identifies certain accounts receivable that will not be realized.

-Such assets are known as bad debts i.e. lost assets.
-Every organization, either as a percentage or by any other suitable working, identifies such debtors and charge of them as a loss in Profit and Loss A/c.
-As on the date of sale, there exist 100% probability of realisation i.e. future economic benefits will flow into the entity, Accounts receivable gets recorded as an asset.
+Such assets are known as bad debts, i.e., lost assets.
+Every organization, either as a percentage or by any other suitable working, identifies such debtors and charges them as a loss in Profit and Loss A/c.
+As of the date of sale, there exists a 100% probability of realization, i.e., future economic benefits will flow into the entity, and Accounts receivable get recorded as an asset.
 Liability denotes any amount that needs to be disbursed in the future due to past commitments or any event or transaction that will result in cash outflow.
-Since in the case of accounts receivable, there does not exist any possibility of cash outflow, it does not fall within the definition of a liability and therefore not recorded as a liability but as an asset that will get converted into cash in the future, thereby generating future economic benefits.
+Since there is no possibility of cash outflow in the case of accounts receivable, it does not fall within the definition of a liability and, therefore, is not recorded as a liability but as an asset that will get converted into cash in the future, thereby generating future economic benefits.